-A component of the State Consolidated Plan, the Analysis of Impediments to Fair Housing Choice (AI), was updated in 2014 and submitted for HUD's review and approval with the Consolidated Plan in 2015.
-The purpose of developing the AI is to identify impediments to fair housing choice existing within Alabama's non-entitlement communities so as to determine courses of action designed to address those impediments.
-The AI identified ten (10) primary areas of impediment to fair housing.
-Outreach and education were the recommended courses of corrective action, either in part or in total, for eight (8) of the identified impediments.
+A component of the State Consolidated Plan, the Analysis of Impediments to Fair Housing Choice, was updated in 2014 and submitted for HUD's review and approval with the Consolidated Plan in 2015.
+The purpose of developing the Analysis of Impediments to Fair Housing Choice is to identify impediments to fair housing choice existing within Alabama's non-entitlement communities so as to determine courses of action designed to address those impediments.
+The Analysis of Impediments to Fair Housing Choice identified 10 primary areas of impediment to fair housing.
+Outreach and education were the recommended courses of corrective action, either in part or in total, for 8 of the identified impediments.
 To that end, AHFA will encourage and offer Fair Housing training in efforts to measurably overcome the identified impediments.
 Alabama's Consolidated Plan and the Analysis of Impediments to Fair Housing are available at www.adeca.alabama.gov.

-Additionally, the State's Consolidated Plan continues to be updated with historical AHFA data, including a list of HOME and Housing Credit projects placed in service and/or committed by AHFA since those programs began.
-The new Census data did not dramatically alter the state's affordable housing priorities.
-While state HOME funds provide hundreds of traditional affordable housing units across Alabama each year, the majority of beneficiaries have been families and, in some cases, the elderly.
-Meeting those needs is consistent with the Consolidated Plan findings and the need for additional family units and elderly units remains strong.
+Additionally, the State's Consolidated Plan continues to be updated with historical AHFA data, including a list of HOME and Housing Credit projects Placed in Service and/or committed by AHFA since those programs began.
+The new Census data did not dramatically alter the State's affordable housing priorities.
+While State HOME Funds provide hundreds of traditional affordable housing units across Alabama each year, the primary beneficiaries have been families and the elderly.
+Meeting those needs is consistent with the Consolidated Plan findings, and the need for additional family units and elderly units remains strong.